FistOfHit/SixRackUnits/february_2025/february_2025.md

 * Supermicro server integration
 * $10,000 (analyst estimate)

-## OpenAI and DeepSeek developing custom accelerators

-_Tech organisations tend towards developing custom hardware as their technical capabilities grow and the demand for their products increases beyond what is cost-effective to run on merchant silicon such as GPUs from Nvidia or on the cloud from hyperscalers.
-OpenAI and DeepSeek are not the first - and certainly not the last - AI foundation model labs taking this route._

 ## Intel’s roadmap and its dependence on 18A

 _Intel’s roadmap on AI accelerators has changed so frequently in recent years that some large customers interested in the Gaudi series decided to stick with vendors able to provide more maintainable and upgradeable product, but recent successes with their 18A process node and PC/server CPUs might finally turn things around._